MicrosoftDocs/ef-core-for-beginners/README.md

 1. Clone the repository.
 1. Open Visual Studio Code without opening a folder.
 1. Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open the command palette.
 Search for and select **Remote Containers-Open Folder in Container...**.
 Select the entire repository folder.
-1. When everything is done loading, find the CodeTour for the video you're watching in the **CodeTours** pane in the **Explorer** in Visual Studio.
+1. When everything is done loading, find the CodeTour for the video you're watching in the **CodeTours** pane in the **Explorer** in VS Code.
 Right-click on the CodeTour and select **Start Tour** to begin the walkthrough.
 The walkthrough is in English and follows the videos step-by-step (with additional information and links).

 **Alternatively**, this scenario can be completed **in-browser with no local tools** using [GitHub Codespaces](https://visualstudio.microsoft.com/services/github-codespaces/).

 1. Just navigate to the [repository](https://github.com/MicrosoftDocs/ef-core-for-beginners), select **Code**, and create a new Codespace using the `main` branch.
-1. When everything is done loading, find the and launch the CodeTour as described above.
+1. When everything is done loading, locate the CodeTour pane in the explorer, find the CodeTour for the video you're watching, and launch as described above.

 ## Relevant links